ayortanli/ToDoApp/ToDoAppClient/Readme.md

 #Basic ToDo App Client
-React Based ToDo Application Client

 This application is implemented for using in Proof of Concept (POC) works.
 It includes basic crud operations for simple ToDo task list.
+For now, server communication is ignored and simple mock json files are used as server response.
+These files are under testData folder and should be copied under dist for mocking server responses.

-- Development environment is based on nodejs
+- Development environment is based on
+    - nodejs for development runtime
+    - webpack for module bundling
+    - react for ui development